Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (3) living expenses of a mother for a reasonable time before the birth of a child and for no more than six weeks after the birth;

-(4) expenses incurred in ascertaining the information required by section 2-105;
+(4) expenses incurred in ascertaining the information required by section 2-105 of this title;

 (5) legal services, and court costs, or other administrative expenses connected with an adoption, including the legal services performed for a parent who relinquishes a minor child to the agency;